Excuse My French (album)

 Excuse My French is the debut studio album by Moroccan-American rapper French Montana.
 It was released on May 21, 2013, by Coke Boys Records, Bad Boy Records, Maybach Music Group and Interscope Records.
 The album features guest appearances from Diddy, Nicki Minaj, Drake, Ace Hood, Lil Wayne, Birdman, The Weeknd, Rick Ross, 2 Chainz, Max B, Ne-Yo, Machine Gun Kelly, Raekwon, Scarface and Snoop Dogg, while the production was handled by Mike Will Made It, Jahlil Beats, Reefa, Rico Love, Lex Luger and Young Chop.
 The album was supported by three singles: "Pop That", "Freaks" and "Ain't Worried About Nothin'".

-Excuse My French garnered mixed to negative reviews from critics, finding criticism in Montana's technical delivery and the formulaic production throughout the record.
+Excuse My French garnered negative reviews from critics, finding criticism in Montana's technical delivery and the formulaic production throughout the record.
 The album debuted at number four on the US Billboard 200, selling 56,000 copies in its first week.

 Background

 French Montana revealed in a September 2012 interview with RapFix Live that he has worked with several fellow recording artists on the album, including Diddy, Nicki Minaj, Drake, Rick Ross, Lil Wayne, Wiz Khalifa, 2 Chainz, Wale, Max B, Lana Del Rey, M.I.A., and Scarface.
 Montana also stated that he had a song with R&B singer The Weeknd, entitled "Gifted".
 In addition, on January 26, 2013, he revealed in an interview with Rap-Up TV that he had also worked with Kanye West on the album.
 The album cover was released on January 29, 2013.